BiplabBakchi/TA-JS-data-structure-TJaaac/block-BJaact/code/clone.md

-console.log(person === personTwo); // output false both have different address console.log(person.address === personTwo.address); // output true they share the same address for address because spread operator does shallow cloning. console.log(person.address == personTwo.address); // output true they share the same address for address because spread operator does shallow cloning. console.log(personTwo.address.city); // output 'San Jose' it is the value of key city console.log(person.address.city); // output 'San Jose' it is the value of key city because value of city  remainded unchanged console.log(person.address.city == personTwo.address.city); // output true they share the same address for address because spread operator does shallow cloning.
+console.log(person === personTwo); // output false both have different address console.log(person.address === personTwo.address); // output true they share the same address for address because spread operator does shallow cloning. console.log(person.address == personTwo.address); // output true they share the same address for address because spread operator does shallow cloning. console.log(personTwo.address.city); // output 'Navada' it is the value of key city which was changed earlier console.log(person.address.city); // output 'Navada' it is the value of key city because value of city  remainded unchanged console.log(person.address.city == personTwo.address.city); // output true they share the same address for address because spread operator does shallow cloning.
 ```